 Some series are so great, so powerful in their content and relevance, that they're treasure chests for analysis and learning.
 Reach into an episode of Facts of Life and you're likely to find a universal growing pain that perplexes a 12 year old.
 Ditto with the short-lived My So-Called Life.
 From Bewitched and Room 222 to the mother/daughter relationship of Polly Bergen and Geena Davis in Commander in Chief, we believe that a great story arc, nugget of real life or masterfully written relationship is cause to study and celebrate!

 4 strong female characters

 Go ahead and name as many series as you can that featured 4 strong female characters.* TV fan scholars might list a dozen, if shows still in production are counted.
-There's a lot of theory and trial to creating a successful 4-strong female character TV show.
-This series goes in depth to the characters, plot and character development and how each show stretched mightily to bring something unique to TV.
+Theheory and trial go into creating a successful 4-strong female character TV series every time.
+Occasionally, we go in depth to the characters, plot and character development to deliver unique, strong TV.

 At Advanced TV Herstory, all we do is talk about women and TV.
 We regularly hear from authors, media studies professors, TV fans and people who were just profoundly moved by a moment of TV history that happened to feature a woman or women.